The location of the S.ARCH-2018 is Venice, the Italian coast of the Adriatic Sea.

 Only 7 kilometres from Venice, a 40-minute trip by Venetian motorboats "vaporetti”, at the northern end of the Lagoon is an island Burano.
 It is a fishing village known for its handcrafted lace and technicolor houses.
 Centuries ago, an easily distracted Buranelli sailor was lured to the island by a beautiful mermaid.
 She splashed her tail and created intricately patterned sea spray which she used as her wedding veil for her upcoming nuptials to her sailor.
 The village girls were jealous of her veil and did their best to replicate the airy patterns with needle and thread, thus beginning Burano’s tradition of handcrafted lace.
 Some say the houses were painted brightly so fisherman returning from sea could spot their houses through the fog.
 A less romantic version say the houses were painted distinctively so fishermen could find their way home after a night on the town.

 Venice was also the epicenter for creative glassmaking for centuries.
 Artisans lived and worked in the city until leaders decided the fire risk was too great and moved the glassmakers to Murano.
 Over centuries, creative glassmaking became Murano’s legacy.
-The island filled with furnaces pumping out heat and smoke, glassblowers worked in shops and studios molding and shaping swirls of colored glass into spectacular chandeliers, vases, figurines, beads and jewelry.
+The island filled with furnaces pumping out the heat and the smoke,

 Tel: +49 9131 9179614

 S.ARCH : The 5th International Conference on Architecture & Built Environment + AWARDs